This article shows how to build a powerful inverter circuit that can turn a 12V battery like a car battery into household electricity 220V.

 where,

-- f: This is the astable multivibrators frequency, expressed in hertz Hz.
+- f is the astable multivibrators frequency expressed in hertz Hz.

-- T: This stands for the duration, expressed in seconds (s), of one full cycle of the output voltage waveform, which includes both the high and low states.
+- T stands for the duration expressed in seconds (s) of one full cycle of the output voltage waveform which includes both the high and low states.

-- R: This stands for the circuits resistance value, which is currently expressed in ohms Ω.
+- R stands for the circuits resistance value which is currently expressed in ohms Ω.

-- C: This stands for the circuits capacitance value, expressed in farads F.
+- C stands for the circuits capacitance value expressed in farads F.

-- 1.38: This particular formula for astable multivibrators uses this constant value.
+- 1.38 is particular formula for astable multivibrators uses this constant value.

-In essence, the formula says that the frequency (f) is inversely related to the time constant (τ) multiplied by 1.38.
+The formula simply indicates that the frequency (f) and the time constant (τ) multiplied by 1.38 are inversely connected.

 Calculations: